When the topic of self-employment comes up, I hear two common responses:

 It’s hard, yes, but it can be done if you’re willing to:

-- Do a lot of deep homework about your strengths, your values, and the market.
+1. Do some exploration about your strengths, your values, and the market.

-- Let in help.
-(Doing it all alone is pure myth.)
+4. Let in help.
+(Doing it all alone is pure myth and does not work.)

 It’s not for everyone, and the timing isn’t always right.
 But I myself wouldn’t trade it.
 As an introvert and highly sensitive person, I found employment was often more stressful and not as joyful as being my own boss.